 A recycling activist and founder of ReArranging Denver - a zero use self-sustaining project that has engaged over 50,000 people, connecting communities to their local business and neighboring cities through creative reuse workshops, installations and events - Castaneda has been bringing her excitement for found-object art to burgeoning artists around Denver for more than ten years.

-She was named a Westword Colorado Creative in 2017, participated in the National Endowment for the Arts 50th Anniversary celebration, has been a featured MSU Denver alumni and, most recently, shared her story in an Americans for the Arts blog post.
+She was named a Westword Colorado Creative in 2017, participated in the National Endowment for the Arts 50th Anniversary celebration and, most recently, shared her story in an Americans for the Arts blog post.

 Learn more about Teresa and her art on her blog, Paintbru.sh.

 Are you a Roadrunner transforming lives?
 We want to hear about it.
 If you would like us to feature your story in an upcoming newsletter, email firstname.lastname@example.org.

 Serendipitously, LearnOn was offering a class about career transitions.

 "I registered and attended class semi-begrudgingly," admits Kate.
 "I gave myself all of the reasons in the world why I "couldn't" go to class.
 1. It was wintertime 2.
 I was already working full-time 3.
 To get to class after work I would have to pass within a BLOCK of home....and JUST KEEP WALKING!
 Pure torture!
 4. I already had a bachelor's degree and, really, shouldn't that be enough learning for the rest of my life?"

 Ultimately, none of the excuses made a difference, and Kate found that consistently attending class was a game-changer.